dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 }
 ```

-There was another instance of code in the repository where a proof began to fail after upgrading the version of Z3 included with Dafny.
+There was another instance of code in the repository where verification began to fail after upgrading the version of Z3 included with Dafny.
 That code originally used `LemmaMulEqualityAuto`.
-We [updated it](https://github.com/dafny-lang/libraries/blob/7c386fa0b4a267715f9bd49948d1af68e1631e6b/src/dafny/Collections/LittleEndianNat.dfy#L532) to call `LemmaMulEquality` with the appropriate parameters and the proof reliably succeeded.
+We [updated it](https://github.com/dafny-lang/libraries/blob/7c386fa0b4a267715f9bd49948d1af68e1631e6b/src/dafny/Collections/LittleEndianNat.dfy#L532) to call `LemmaMulEquality` with the appropriate parameters and verification reliably succeeded.

-In general, creating and using explicit lemmas like `LemmaMulEquality`, and skipping lemmas like `LemmaMulEqualityAuto` altogether, tends to lead to proofs with less variability.
+In general, creating and using explicit lemmas like `LemmaMulEquality`, and skipping lemmas like `LemmaMulEqualityAuto` altogether, tends to lead to code with less verification variability.

 ## Adding triggers

 If you can't avoid the use of quantifiers, careful use of _triggers_ can help reduce the amount of work Dafny needs to do to benefit from the information in a quantified formula.
-The original version of the `LemmaMulEqualityAuto` lemma above looks like the following.
+The original version of the `LemmaMulEqualityAuto` lemma in the above looks like the following.

 <!-- %check-verify -->
 ```dafny